 For persons initially reported as not having health care coverage of any kind, interviewers asked, in sequence, whether the person had Medicare coverage, Medicaid coverage, coverage via a Medicaid program or non-Medicaid state-sponsored health insurance program with the appropriate name for the state, CHAMPUS or CHAMPVA coverage, or any private insurance.
 For those who acknowledged any such coverage, the interviewer repeated the series of questions mentioned above to determine the specific type of coverage.
 Those who did acknowledge any such coverage were asked the question associated with HINOTYR, namely, "In the past 12 months, was there any time when [person] did not have any health insurance coverage?"

 As noted in the description of the variable, the NCHS warns that HINOTYR "cannot be used to estimate the rate of uninsurance."

-The variable is largely comparable for 1997 forward, with three exceptions:
+The variable is largely comparable for 1997 forward, with four exceptions:

 - 1997-1999: As noted above, in this period the NHIS instrument specifically excludes armed forces members.

 - 2000: The explicit exclusion of armed forces members, present in 1997-1999, was dropped beginning in this year.